jingmaoho/Jing-Mao-Ho/index.md

 I am a PhD candidate in Sociology at Cornell University.
 I hold an MS in Computer Science and an MA in Sociology from National Taiwan University, and a BS in Information Engineering from I-Shou University.

-My social science research interests include computational social science, data science, statistical methodology, political sociology, science, technology, & knowledge, and social theory.
+My social science research interests include computational social science, data science, statistical methodology, political sociology, science, technology, & knowledge, public opinion, culture, diffusion, and social theory.
 I use qualitative, quantitative, and computational methods to analyze archival, organizational, survey, and textual data.
 My Sociology dissertation explores the relationship between statistics, societies, and politics.
 In addition, I have been involved in research projects on a variety of substantive topics, such as trust, democratic politics, world society, social networks, and elites.

 My computer science interests are in machine learning, algorithm analysis, and theoretical computer science.
 In addition to applying computational and statistical models to solve real-world problems, I'm particularly interested in the mathematical and philosophical fundamentals of predictive models.